 After I returned home, I did some research on altitude sickness.
 The experts advise sleeping at lower altitudes, going up high during the day, and then returning to the lower altitude.
 In retrospect, I should have acclimated in Sedona for a few days, made a day trip to the rim, and then returned to Sedona at night.
 But I will always have trouble with altitude because of my sleep apnea.

 Later that year, I attended a medical seminar and met two Nurse Practitioners from Colorado.
 I asked if they had any suggestions to prevent altitude sickness?
 They said to take ibuprofen an hour before going up high, and every four hours while up high.
 It is a non-steroidal anti-inflammatory medication and decreases swelling in the lungs.

-So in May, 2011, I tried it out in the White Mountains of New Hampshire.
-I took ibuprofen and then took the ski lift to 4000 feet at the top of Cannon Mountain.
+In May 2011, I tried it out in the White Mountains of New Hampshire.
+I took ibuprofen and then took the ski lift to the top of Cannon Mountain at four thousand feet.
 I strolled around for an hour and felt fine.
 I came back down and drove to Mount Washington.
 I enjoyed the van ride to the top where it was cool and windy at 6300 feet.
-I stayed 30 minutes and caught all the views and then rode back down.
+I stayed thirty minutes, caught all the views and then rode back down.
 I was elated that I felt fine, so now I know that ibuprofen helps me short term.